JustFiesta/spring-petclinic-infrastructure/README.md

 Jenkins server inside default VPC, with its own IP and opened ports: 22, and 8080.

-This instance can apply or destroy incoming changes to Terraform configured AWS infrastructure.
+This instance can apply or destroy incoming changes to Terraform configured AWS infrastructure, and control flow of app intergration via agent provised from Terraform.

 #### Encountered problems